-There are currently two vaccines which protect against HPV infection, which are called Gardasil and Cervarix.
+There are currently three vaccines which protect against HPV infection:

-- Gardasil, produced by Merck, is designed to protect against four types of HPV:
+- Gardasil, produced by Merck, protects against four types of HPV:

 - 16 and 18 (high risk for cervical cancer)

-- Cervarix, produced by GlaxoSmithKline, is designed to protect against HPV types 16 and 18 only
+- Cervarix, produced by GlaxoSmithKline, protects against HPV types 16 and 18 only.